jtsuvile/git-tutorial/step_1_setting_up.md

 3. Set up a key pair to access git

 Create a key pair on your computer, [see instructions here](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) OR you can install [GitHub Desktop](https://desktop.github.com/).
-(Most tutorials assume that you use command line and I will point to directions that use command line, but the underlaying logic is the same
+(Most tutorials assume that you use command line and I will point to directions that use command line, but the underlaying logic is the same)

-4.
+4. Make sure your connection works by running `ssh -T git@github.com`